 Communities

-The SPSA offers a variety of services and programs to help communities, municipalities, Indigenous communities and rural municipalities prepare for and respond to an emergency or disaster.
+The SPSA provides a range of services and programs to assist communities, municipalities, Indigenous groups, and rural areas in preparing for and managing emergencies and disasters.

 More Resources